hilmanski/simple-draw-editor/README.md

 -   Change frame (main backgorund) -> (default setting on right side) change the detail
 -   Add text anywhere -> Choose text mode on Setting, then click on frame area
 -   Edit text -> double click on text
+-   Same with shape
+-   Sort element position by drag and drop in Elements

 ## Tech Stack